Ahmed-5/fractals/README.md

 # Fractals

-Implementations for some of my favorite fractals
+## Implementations for some of my favorite fractals

+### To see the full images go to images directory images shown below are downsampled images of the original images

 For now the FINISHED fractals in this repo are: